tidyverse/tidyverse.org/content/blog/reprex-2-0-0/index.md

 The old way to [`reprex()`](https://reprex.tidyverse.org/reference/reprex.html) in current working directory was [`reprex(outfile =  NA)`](https://reprex.tidyverse.org/reference/reprex.html), which was not very intuitive.

 Another good reason to reprex in a specific working directory is for package development.
 Just put [`devtools::load_all(".")`](https://devtools.r-lib.org//reference/load_all.html) at the start of your reprex and then you can easily explore a code snippet in the context of an experimental version of the package.
-This is a nice way to create small "before vs. after" demos in the context of developing a feature or fixing a bug.
+This is a nice way to create small, concrete "before vs. after" demos when developing a feature or fixing a bug.

 ## Local `.Rprofile` and renv happiness